hvwaldow/pyws-BE-15-2-26/README.md

 ~~~

 The binstar channel https://conda.binstar.org/ioos is worth a closer
 look.
-It contains around 100 packages contributed by the U.S. IOOS®,
+It contains around 100 packages contributed by the U.S. IOOS &reg;
 Integrated Ocean Observing System community.
 Not just for this
 tutorial, but also to see what other geoscientsits are using.